BBQBandit/DnD-Screen/README.md

 Still very WIP but enjoy.

 Screen- & Picture resolution currently have to exactly match the dimensions that are hardcoded in the beginning.
+I added some pictures and the corresponding masks as examples.
+All Pictures are taken from Google.

 How to use:
 	After starting the program press "C" to calibrate the Screen/webcam setup.